Practical Guide

 Here's why:

 I'm not telling you the commute doesn't exist.
 It does.
-What I'm saying is: if you're coming from a place with real traffic, this is not what you're afraid of.
+What I'm saying is: if you're coming from a place with heavy traffic, this is not what you're afraid of.

 Save This